 Stop Dashing and Accept the Book Writing Process

 The solution to dashing your way through a book is to accept that book writing is entering and preparing for a marathon, not a sprint.
-Just as your muscles and stamina must be built up over time to compete in a 26.2-mile race, the content of your book must be fleshed out and revised over time—at least six to nine months.
+Just as your muscles and stamina must be built up over time to compete in a 26.2-mile race, the content of your book must be fleshed out and revised over time—at least nine to twelve months (Unless you’re a full-time author and writing expert, don’t let anyone fool you that it takes less time than that to write a quality book).
 No one would expect to enter a marathon with just a month’s worth of training.

 Writing a book also requires time for your ideas to percolate, be revised, and edited.
 Plus, the content needs to make sense to your reader and be well-structured.
 That takes time and effort too.
 You need to pace yourself to write a book.
 You also need to hire a team to travel beside you over the long miles, handing you bottles of Gatorade, cheering you on, and reminding you—when the going gets tough—about why you wanted to write a book in the first place.